influxdata/docs-v2/content/v2.0/query-data/guides/sql.md

 - last_inspected

 #### Sample data generator
-`air-sensor-data` is a CLI that generates air sensor data and stores in InfluxDB.
+`air-sensor-data` is a CLI that generates air sensor data and stores the data in InfluxDB.
-To use it:
+To use `air-sensor-data`:

-1. [Create a bucket](/v2.0/organizations/buckets/create-bucket/) in which to store the generated data.
+1. [Create a bucket](/v2.0/organizations/buckets/create-bucket/) to store the data.
 2. Get your [authorization token](/v2.0/security/tokens/view-tokens/).
 3. Download the sample data generator. _This tool requires **Ruby**._